-Jurisdictions where internal Jurisdictions where external financing is Jurisdictions where external financing is relatively more relatively more important but internal financing is relatively more important financing is growing in importance important AR, AU, CH, ES, HK, IN, MX, RU, SG, US BR, IT, JP, NL, UK DE, FR, TR
+Jurisdictions where internal financing is relatively more important Jurisdictions where external financing is relatively more important but internal financing is growing in importance Jurisdictions where external financing is relatively more important AR, AU, CH, ES, HK, IN, MX, RU, SG, US BR, IT, JP, NL, UK DE, FR, TR

-Source: Responses to the FSB questionnaire and OECD Financing SMEs and Entrepreneurs 2019: An OECD Scoreboard (April 2019).
+Source: Responses to the FSB questionnaire and OECD_Financing SMEs and Entrepreneurs 2019: An OECD Scoreboard (April 2019).

-Internal financing typically plays an important role in most jurisdictions.
-This is particularly the case for micro and small firms, in part due to the limited availability of structured information and collateral that may prevent them from accessing credit.11
+Internal financing plays an important role in most jurisdictions.
+This is particularly the case for micro and small (including high growth) firms, in part due to the limited availability of structured information and collateral that may prevent them from accessing credit.12

-Although access to finance for SMEs has improved in recent years in several jurisdictions, it is still seen as a major issue in some EMDEs and for micro and young firms.
-A large share of SMEs across several advanced economies state in surveys12 that they face no major constraints to accessing finance, and that they do not seek external financing because it is not needed ("happy non-seekers").
-However, such improvements are less generalised for emerging economies, where access to finance tend to feature among the main concerns cited by SMEs.13
+Although access to finance for SMEs has improved in recent years in several jurisdictions, it is still seen as a major issue in some emerging market and developing economies (EMDEs) and for micro and young firms.
+A large share of SMEs across several advanced economies state in surveys13 that they face no major constraints to accessing finance.
+This includes firms that do not seek external financing because it is not needed ("happy non-seekers") as well as firms that are discouraged from seeking such financing.
+Improvements are less noticeable for emerging economies, where access to finance continues to feature among

-10 According to the OECD's Financing SMEs and Entrepreneurs 2019: An OECD Scoreboard (April 2019), "Data analysis shows that new lending activities appear to be strongly and significantly correlated with GDP growth.
+According to the OECD's Financing SMEs and Entrepreneurs 2019: An OECD Scoreboard (April 2019), "Data analysis shows that new lending activities appear to be strongly and significantly correlated with GDP growth.
 For every additional 1% of GDP growth, new lending to SMEs could be expected to rise by close to 2% on average".

-11 According to the OECD's Financing SMEs and Entrepreneurs 2019: An OECD Scoreboard (April 2019), "Survey data indicate that the share of SMEs citing sufficient internal funds as a reason for not applying for loans has been consistently increasing, from 35% in 2014 to 44% in 2018.
+According to the OECD's Financing SMEs and Entrepreneurs 2019: An OECD Scoreboard (April 2019), "Survey data indicate that the share of SMEs citing sufficient internal funds as a reason for not applying for loans has been consistently increasing, from 35% in 2014 to 44% in 2018.
 These developments have also played a role in moderating demand for credit in recent years".
+See also the British Business Bank report on Small business finance markets report (2018/2019).

-12 ECB's 2018 Survey on the access to finance of enterprises (SAFE) mentions that access to finance is cited as the most important concern for 7% of EU SMEs, down from 14% in 2009.
-A similar trend applies in the case of the US - see, for example, the December 2018 National Federation of Independent Business Small Business Economic Trends.
+ECB's 2018 Survey on the access to finance of enterprises (SAFE) mentions that access to finance is cited as the most important concern for 7% of EU SMEs, down from 14% in 2009.
+A similar trend applies in the case of the US - see, for example, the December 2018 National Federation of Independent Business Small Business Economic Trends as well as the 2019 US Federal Reserve Banks' Small Business Credit Survey Report on Employer Firms.